By Dan Hancock, Senior Commercial Project Developer, StraightUp Solar

 With the lifetime of a solar PV system at 25 years or more, businesses can lock in much of their energy costs with the levelized cost of energy from solar.
 This term describes the energy produced by the solar array divided by the costs of the PV System.
 I have designed solar PV systems with the levelized cost of energy between 2 and 4 cents, which is well below the current cost of electricity.
 Solar arrays under 100Kw (a normal size for small businesses) have the added feature of net metering which allows excess energy to be sent to the grid and the business receiving a credit for that energy generated.

 There is a very small window for small businesses to take advantage of federal and local incentives that drive down the price of solar.
-For the next two years, the federal Investment Tax Credit stays at 26%, allowing businesses to take a dollar-for-dollar reduction in their taxes paid.
-The tax credit steps down to 22% in 2023 and 10% in 2024.
-Additionally, Ameren Missouri offers a 25 cent a watt rebate for commercial customers.
+The federal Investment Tax Credit (FITC) has recently been increased to 30%, allowing businesses to take a dollar-for-dollar reduction in their taxes paid.
+The tax credit steps down in 2033.
+Additionally, Ameren Missouri offers a 25 cent a watt rebate for commercial customers whose system are installed and pass final inspection from their local jurisdiction by December 31, 2023.
 For the average small business, that could translate to an extra $25,000 in cash.
 When you factor in interest-free financing or PACE financing through property taxes, switching to solar can immediately help with cash flow and make solar affordable.

 If these three questions piqued your interest in how energy efficiency plus solar can create cash flow and separate your business from the crowd, we are here to help.
 Contact us now!